JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatfrom-onboard/multiplatform-upgrade-app.md

 ## Add more dependencies

-You'll need the following multiplatform libraries in your project:
+You'll need to add the following multiplatform libraries in your project:

-* [`kotlinx.coroutines`](https://github.com/Kotlin/kotlinx.coroutines), for using coroutines to write asynchronous code, which allows simultaneous operations.
+* [`kotlinx.coroutines`](https://github.com/Kotlin/kotlinx.coroutines), to use coroutines for asynchronous code, which allows simultaneous operations.
-* [`kotlinx.serialization`](https://github.com/Kotlin/kotlinx.serialization), for deserializing JSON responses into objects of entity classes used to process network operations.
+* [`kotlinx.serialization`](https://github.com/Kotlin/kotlinx.serialization), to deserialize JSON responses into objects of entity classes used to process network operations.
-* [Ktor](https://ktor.io/), a framework as an HTTP client for retrieving data over the internet.
+* [Ktor](https://ktor.io/), a framework to create an HTTP client for retrieving data over the internet.

 ### kotlinx.coroutines